andrewdw/yh-test/README.md

 1. `cd frontend` and run `{pnpm|yarn|npm} install`, for example: `pnpm install`
 2. `{pnpm|yarn|npm} run dev` will start the server
-3. Front end will be avilable at `http://localhost:3030`
+3. Front end will be available at `http://localhost:3030`

 ## Some Notes: